Our Returns in 2020

 2020 was a volatile, uncertain year in too many ways to count.
 Despite that, our portfolios returned strong earnings.

 As always, when we share our performance, we compare it against our portfolios’ same-risk benchmarks.
 A same-risk benchmark is a portfolio that has the same risk exposure (measured as value-at-risk) as one of our own portfolios.
 We specifically designed our investment framework to maximise returns at a given risk level.
 As you can see, most of our portfolios outperformed their same-risk benchmarks.
+Here's more on how we calculate our returns.

 Our annualised returns since we launched